-Note to the Reader:
+Note to the Reader and End-User:

-This document is provided for information only.
-While Alta strives to provide the most accurate and up to date information, there are bound to be errors and omissions in this document.
-By using an Alta product (1) the customer or end user agrees to applicable Alta's Standard Terms and Conditions of Sale, Standard Warranty and Software License and (2) shall not hold Alta Owners, Employees, Contractors or Sales/Support Representatives liable for any loss of profit from said errors or product usage.
+This document is provided for information only and is copyrighted 2007-2014 by Alta Data Technologies LCC.
+While Alta strives to provide the most accurate information, there may be errors and omissions in this document.
+Alta disclaims all liability in document errors and any product usage.
+By using an Alta product, the customer or end user agrees (1) to accept Alta's Standard Terms and Conditions of Sale, Standard Warranty and Software License and (2) to not hold Alta Members, Employees, Contractors or Sales & Support Representatives responsible for any loss or legal liability, tangible or intangible, from any document errors or any product usage.